MaikKoster/PSNLog/docs/New-NLogTarget.md

 ```

 ## DESCRIPTION
-The New-NLogRule Cmdlet returns a new NLog logging target.
+The New-NLogTarget Cmdlet returns a new NLog logging target.

 ## EXAMPLES